Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Results

 \section{Results}

 First, we identify whether \chk examples are consistently present across certainty metrics and across different models (Section \ref{sec:Consistently Exists}).
 Next, we show that \chk examples are consistently present in instruct-tuned and larger models (Section \ref{chk Persists in Instruction-Tuning and Larger Models}).
-Lastly, we show that \chk can not be explained as noise (Section \ref{sec:Certainty Hallucinations can not be Explain as Noise}).
+Lastly, we show that \chk examples cannot be explained as noise (Section \ref{sec:Certainty Hallucinations can not be Explain as Noise}).